 DISCUSSION

 Subclinical mastitis predicted by elevation of Somatic Cell Count (Sharma et al., 2011).
-SCC are composed of udder epithelial cells and White blood cells which are neutrophils, phagocytes and lymphocytes.
+SCC are composed of udder epithelial cells and white blood cells which are neutrophils, phagocytes and lymphocytes.
 The difference in SCC in milk determined by shift of leukocytes from blood to milk due to inflammation of mammary gland caused by bacteria (Rainard et al., 2018).
 SCC which differentiates the uninfected cows from infected cows (Alhussien et al., 2018).
 Under field conditions when the somatic cell count <200 (103 cells/ml) in milk is the threshold of healthy cows (Petzer et al., 2017).
 Some of the reports suggested that milk with high SCC not confirmed invasion of mastitis pathogen and there is a presence of pathogen in milk with very low SCC (Petzer et al., 2017, Oliveira et al., 2013 and Alekish et al., 2015).
 Hence SCC carefully interpreted with demographic characteristics of cows.

 In the present study, the overall SCC count was higher in control group followed by potassium permanganate group and bioteat dip group after treatment.
 Similar to results of the present study (Waghmare et al., 2013, Sharma et al., 2014; Kapoor et al., 2023) who reported that, herbal teat dip decreased the somatic cell count compared to control.